Dr. Marc Simard is interviewed by Dr. Jon Rosenburg on his

 recent article titled, “

-hemorrhage: a preliminary assessment.”
+Low-doseintravenous heparin infusion in patients with aneurysmal subarachnoidhemorrhage: a preliminary assessment.”
 The NCS Podcast is the official podcast of the Neurocritical Care Society.
 Our senior producer is Bonnie Rossow.
 Our host is Fawaz Almufti, and our production staff includes Tareq Saad Almaghrabi, Andrew Bauerschmidt, Leonid Groysman, Atul Kalanuria, Lauren Koffman, Kassi Kronfeld, Holly Ledyard, Lindsay Marchetti, Alexandra Reynolds, Lucia Rivera Lara, Jon Rosenberg, Jason Siegel, Zachary Threlkeld, Teddy Youn, and Chris Zammit.
 Our administrative staff includes Bonnie Rossow.
 Music by Mohan Kottapally.

 J. Marc Simard, MD, PhD